 “Sure!” we replied, thrilled at the idea of being the kind of upper crust people who actually eat almonds.

-And eat almonds we did.
+And eat almonds we do.
 Ditto olives, which we ordered afterward, as we looked admiringly upon a woman in a bright yellow dress who seemed to light the entire place up.
 (Note to self: Get tan.
-Wear colors…or something.)
+Wear colors.)

 When the bill came, however, we were curiously surprised: there, on the receipt was a $5 charge for the almonds.